CPNV-ES-BI/BI_NODE_AZURE/README.md

 This project requires node.
 We are using node v18.12 and npm v9.1.2.

-It can be downloaded from [the official website](https://nodejs.org/) or alternatively from [chocolatey](https://community.chocolatey.org/packages/nodejs).
+It can be downloaded from [the official website](https://nodejs.org/).

 When you have node installed in your development environment, you can